 The curriculum allows for application of skills to the student’s particular substantive areas of interest.
-That is, the skills learned in course are applicable to a nonprofit leader working in a small nonprofit serving homeless families as well as a larger organization carrying out research for environmental advocacy.
+That is, the skills learned in the course are applicable to a nonprofit leader working in a small nonprofit serving homeless families as well as a larger organization carrying out research for environmental advocacy.

-Completion of the certificate requires 12 semester hours (4 courses) of eligible graduate level courses.
+Completion of the certificate requires 12 semester hours (4 courses) of eligible graduate-level courses.

-Two required courses: Theory and Management of Nonprofit Organizations and Evaluation of Professional Practice
+Theory and Management of Nonprofit Organizations [3 credit hours]